-- Briefly describe how the school or program identifies competencies attained in applied practice experiences for each MPH student, including a description of any relevant policies. (self-study document) - 2) Provide documentation, including syllabi and handbooks, of the official requirements through which students complete the applied practice experience. (electronic resource file) - 3) Provide samples of practice-related materials for individual students from each concentration or generalist degree.
+- Briefly describe how the school or program identifies competencies attained in applied practice experiences for each MPH student, including a description of any relevant policies. (self-study document) - Provide documentation, including syllabi and handbooks, of the official requirements through which students complete the applied practice experience. (electronic resource file) - Provide samples of practice-related materials for individual students from each concentration or generalist degree.
 The samples must also include materials from students completing combined degree programs, if applicable.
-The school or program must provide samples of complete sets of materials (i.e., Template D5-1 and the work products that demonstrate at least five competencies) from at least five students in the last three years for each concentration or generalist degree.
-If the school or program has not produced five students for which complete samples are available, note this and provide all available samples. (electronic resource file) - 4) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+The school or program must provide samples of complete sets of materials from at least five students in the last three years for each concentration or generalist degree.
+If the school or program has not produced five students for which complete samples are available, note this and provide all available samples.
+Each student sample should include the following: - Template D5-1 - Work products for the practice partner (two or more) - A form or cover sheet that indicates where the experience occurred, i.e., organization or agency, practice partner or supervisor, etc.

+4) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)